EvernodeXRPL/evernode-sdk/evernode/tutorial-basics.md

 # Evernode basics tutorial

 You have learned how to test your Smart Contracts locally with hpdevkit in the [hpdevkit basic tutorial](../hotpocket/tutorial-basics.md).
-Now let's see how you can acquire instances from evernode and deploy smart contract you've implemented.
-To be a tenant and deploy a smart contract in the evernode network you'll have to follow following steps.
+Now let's see how you can acquire instances from Evernode and deploy smart contract you've implemented.
+To be a tenant and deploy a smart contract in the Evernode network you'll have to follow following steps.
-- **Step 1** - First, you have to have a xrpl account.
+- **Step 1** - First, you have to have a XRPL account.
-- **Step 2** - You need to have EVRs on your xrpl account.
-(Since this is beta network we will be give away free EVRs for you to test smart contracts on evernode)
+- **Step 2** - You need to have EVRs on your XRPL account.
+(Since this is beta network we will be give away free EVRs for you to test smart contracts on Evernode)
 - **Step 3** - You need to pick a host and acquire a lease from the picked host.
 - **Step 4** - Initially with the amount you paid for the lease you'll get an instance with life time of 1 Moment (1190 XRP ledgers) approx 1 hour.
 You can extend the instance life time by extending the lease.
 - **Step 5** - You need prepare starter contract client and user keys before acquiring the instance.